hmc-cs111-spring2023/organizer-pc027/README.md

 ## DSL background

 ### Motivation and design decisions
 This project came about as a result of interviewing my friend about her experiences with computers.
 It began with a discussion of creating an itinerary for a self-planned trip, and we were both quickly reminded of the pain of brainstorming for essays in our college years.
-Organizer is built with the intention of allowing non-programmers to declare how they want to reorganize files in a familiar way.
+Organizer is built with the intention of allowing anyone who works with .docx, including non-programmers, to declare how they want to reorganize files in a familiar way.
 Therefore, I chose to implement an external DSL to have more flexibility in creating a syntax that feel like writing a wishlist for the look of the organized file.

 ### Future Improvements
 - Wrap the DSL in a user-friendly interface for non-programmers.